AlexsJones/gitops-kubernetes-cluster/README.md

-# scaleway-cluster
+# GitOps-Kubernetes-cluster

-One of my cluster configurations on scaleway.
+A snapshot of a cluster configuation I've used running on Scaleway.
-Uses letsencrypt certs and expects keys to exist in `keys`:
-- `grafana.iamalexsjones.com`
+It leverages ArgoCD to pull in a Helm chart that launches additional ArgoCD applications.

+![](images/scaleway.png)

+## Bootstrap

+- Generate certs for grafana & argocd with lets-encrypt
   - keys/grafana.cert
   - keys/grafana.key
-- `argocd.iamalexsjones.com`
+  - keys/argocd.key
   - keys/argocd.cert
+- `make install-argocd`
-  - keys/argocd.key
+- `make install-prometheus-ingress`

-![](images/scaleway.png)
+- Navigate to argocd.example.com and run a bootstrap application sync.